');

 About Farmer City, IL

-Farmer City is a small community in Illinois with a population of 2,001 residents.
-The median household income is $73,147 per year, which is above the national average.
-The median age in Farmer City is 40.9 years.
+Farmer City is a small town located in Illinois with a population of 2,001 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,147 per year, which is 3% below the national median of $75,149.
+The median age of 40.9 years is close to the US median age of 38.9 years.

 How Farmer City Ranks in Illinois